Source code for buildtest.cli.buildspec

 logger = logging.getLogger(__name__)

-[docs]class BuildspecCache: table = {} filter_fields = ["type", "executor", "tags", "buildspec"] default_format_fields = ["name", "type", "executor", "tags", "description"] format_fields = default_format_fields + ["buildspec"] def __init__( self, configuration, rebuild=False, filterfields=None, formatfields=None, roots=None, header=None, terse=None, pager=None, color=None, count=None, row_count=None, ): """The initializer method for BuildspecCache class is responsible for loading and finding buildspecs into buildspec cache.
+[docs] class BuildspecCache: table = {} filter_fields = ["type", "executor", "tags", "buildspec"] default_format_fields = ["name", "type", "executor", "tags", "description"] format_fields = default_format_fields + ["buildspec"] def __init__( self, configuration, rebuild=False, filterfields=None, formatfields=None, header=None, terse=None, pager=None, color=None, count=None, row_count=None, search_buildspecs=None, ): """The initializer method for BuildspecCache class is responsible for loading and finding buildspecs into buildspec cache.
 First we resolve paths to directory where buildspecs will be searched.
-This can be specified via ``--roots`` option on command line or one can specify directory paths in the configuration file.
+This can be specified via ``--directory`` option on command line or one can specify directory paths in the configuration file.
 Next we build the cache that contains metadata for each buildspec that will be written to file.
 If any filter or format options are specified we check if they are valid and finally display a content of the cache depending on the argument.
 This method is called when using ``buildtest buildspec find`` command.
 Args: configuration (buildtest.config.SiteConfiguration): Instance of SiteConfiguration class that is loaded buildtest configuration. rebuild (bool, optional): rebuild the buildspec cache by validating all buildspecs when using ``buildtest buildspec find --rebuild``.
 Defaults to ``False`` if ``--rebuild`` is not specified filterfields (str, optional): The filter options specified via ``buildtest buildspec find --filter`` that contains list of key value pairs for filtering buildspecs formatfields (str, optional): The format options used for formating table.
-The format option is a comma separated list of format fields specified via ``buildtest buildspec find --format`` roots (list, optional): List of directories to search for buildspecs.
-This argument contains value of ``buildtest buildspec find --roots`` headers (bool, optional): Option to control whether header are printed in terse output.
+The format option is a comma separated list of format fields specified via ``buildtest buildspec find --format`` headers (bool, optional): Option to control whether header are printed in terse output.
 This argument contains value of ``buildtest buildspec find --no-header`` terse (bool, optional): Enable terse mode when printing output.
 In this mode we don't print output in table format instead output is printed in parseable format.
 This option can be specified via ``buildtest buildspec find --terse`` color (str, optional): An instance of a string class that selects the color to use when printing table output count (int, optional): Number of entries to display in output.
-This argument contains value of ``buildtest buildspec find --count`` row_count (bool, optional): Print total number of records from the table """ if not is_dir(BUILDTEST_BUILDSPEC_DIR): create_dir(BUILDTEST_BUILDSPEC_DIR) self.configuration = configuration self.filter = filterfields self.format = formatfields or self.configuration.target_config[ "buildspecs" ].get("format") self.header = header self.pager = ( self.configuration.target_config.get("pager") if pager is None else pager ) self.count = ( self.configuration.target_config["buildspecs"].get("count") if count is None else count ) self.row_count = row_count # if --root is not specified we set to empty list instead of None self.roots = ( roots or self.configuration.target_config["buildspecs"].get("root") or [] ) # list of buildspec directories to search for .yml files self.paths = [] # stores invalid buildspecs and the error messages self.invalid_buildspecs = {} self.terse = terse or self.configuration.target_config["buildspecs"].get( "terse" ) self.color = checkColor(color) self.rebuild = rebuild or self.configuration.target_config["buildspecs"].get( "rebuild" ) # if --root is specified we set rebuild to True if self.roots: self.rebuild = True self.cache = {} self.load_paths() self.build() self._check_filter_fields() self._check_format_fields() self.find_buildspecs()
+This argument contains value of ``buildtest buildspec find --count`` row_count (bool, optional): Print total number of records from the table search_buildspecs (list, optional): List of buildspecs to search and add into cache.
+This can be file or directory and this argument contains value of ``buildtest buildspec find --search`` """ if not is_dir(BUILDTEST_BUILDSPEC_DIR): create_dir(BUILDTEST_BUILDSPEC_DIR) self.configuration = configuration self.filter = filterfields self.format = formatfields or self.configuration.target_config[ "buildspecs" ].get("format") self.header = header self.pager = ( self.configuration.target_config.get("pager") if pager is None else pager ) self.count = ( self.configuration.target_config["buildspecs"].get("count") if count is None else count ) self.row_count = row_count # if --search is not specified we set to empty list instead of None self.search = ( search_buildspecs or self.configuration.target_config["buildspecs"].get("search") or [] ) # list of buildspec directories to search for .yml files self.paths = [] self.buildspec_files_to_add = [] # stores invalid buildspecs and the error messages self.invalid_buildspecs = {} self.terse = terse or self.configuration.target_config["buildspecs"].get( "terse" ) self.color = checkColor(color) self.rebuild = rebuild or self.configuration.target_config["buildspecs"].get( "rebuild" ) # if --search is specified we set rebuild to True if self.search: self.rebuild = True self.cache = {} self.build() self._check_filter_fields() self._check_format_fields() self.find_buildspecs()

 [docs] def get_cache(self): """Returns cache file as loaded dictionary""" return self.cache

 [docs] def load_paths(self): """Add all paths to search for buildspecs.
 We read configuration file and check whether we need to load buildspecs from list of directories.
 We check if directories exist, if any fail we don't add them to path.
-If no root directories are specified we load the default buildspec roots which are `tutorials <https://github.com/buildtesters/buildtest/tree/devel/tutorials>`_ and `general_tests <https://github.com/buildtesters/buildtest/tree/devel/general_tests>`_ directory. """ # if no roots specified we load the default buildspec roots. if not self.roots: self.paths += BUILDSPEC_DEFAULT_PATH # for every root buildspec defined in configuration or via --root option, # we resolve path and if path exist add to self.paths.
-The path must be a # directory.
-If its file, we ignore it if self.roots: for root in self.roots: path = resolve_path(root, exist=False) if not os.path.exists(path): console.print(f"[red]Path: {path} does not exist!") if is_file(path): console.print(f"[red]Path: {path} must be a directory not a file") if is_dir(path): self.paths.append(path)
+If no root directories are specified we load buildspecs in `tutorials <https://github.com/buildtesters/buildtest/tree/devel/tutorials>`_ and `general_tests <https://github.com/buildtesters/buildtest/tree/devel/general_tests>`_ directory. """ # if no directory is specified we load the default buildspec. if not self.search: self.paths += BUILDSPEC_DEFAULT_PATH # for every root buildspec defined in configuration or via --search option, # we resolve path and if path exist add to self.paths.
+The path must be a # file or directory.
+If it's file, we accept if it ends with .yml extension if self.search: for dirname in self.search: path = resolve_path(dirname, exist=False) if not os.path.exists(path): console.print(f"[red]Path: {path} does not exist!") # if its a file, then we check if file ends with .yml extension if is_file(path): if not path.endswith(".yml"): console.print( f"[red]{path} does not end in .yml extension, please specify a valid buildspec file" ) continue else: self.buildspec_files_to_add.append(path) if is_dir(path): self.paths.append(path)

 [docs] def build(self): """This method will build buildspec cache file.
 If user requests to rebuild cache we remove the file and recreate cache.
-If cache file exists, we simply load from cache """ # implements buildtest buildspec find --rebuild which removes cache file # before finding all buildspecs.
+If cache file exists, we simply load from cache """ self.load_paths() # implements buildtest buildspec find --rebuild which removes cache file # before finding all buildspecs.
 We only remove file if file exists if self.rebuild and is_file(BUILDSPEC_CACHE_FILE): try: os.remove(BUILDSPEC_CACHE_FILE) if not self.terse: print(f"Clearing cache file: {BUILDSPEC_CACHE_FILE}") except OSError as msg: raise BuildTestError(msg) # if cache file is not found, then we will build cache by searching # all buildspecs paths and traverse directory to find all .yml files if not is_file(BUILDSPEC_CACHE_FILE): self.build_cache() self.cache = load_json(BUILDSPEC_CACHE_FILE)

 [docs] def _write_buildspec_cache(self): """This method is responsible for writing buildspec cache to file""" with open(BUILDSPEC_CACHE_FILE, "w") as fd: json.dump(self.update_cache, fd, indent=2) if not self.terse: print(f"Updating buildspec cache file: {BUILDSPEC_CACHE_FILE}")